 Bubble Wrap Bags provide a cost-effective, labour-saving protective packaging solution.
 Bubble Bags come in various sizes and can also be custom-made to order.
 These bags can be made with an adhesive closure flap for a secure seal.
 Bubble Bags are most commonly made with a 10mm bubble, but a 20mm bubble is also available.

 Custom Made Colors & Sizes

 Bubble Wrap rolls can be customised to different widths and perforated to extra lengths to suit various application needs.
 Bubble wrapping film can be custom-made in different air bubble sizes.
-Custom printed and colored bubble wrap is also available.
+Custom-printed and coloured bubble wraps are also available.